 This is a great dish on its own, but you can also serve it over steamed rice or pasta (see the picture at the beginning of this post).
 We also like to enjoy it with a little garlic bread.

 This recipe takes about 45 minutes to prepare.

-If you are pressed for time, you can make the prep even faster by purchasing pre-chopped veggies, onions, etc if they are available at your grocery store and in your grocery budget.
+If you are pressed for time, you can make the prep-work even faster by purchasing pre-chopped veggies, onions, etc. There are often many pre-chopped options at the grocery store but they tend to be pricier.

-You can usually find minced garlic in the produce section as well.
-It’s a huge time saver and definitely worth the extra cost in my opinion.
+You can also find minced garlic in the produce section as well.
+It’s a huge time saver and it’s the one thing that’s definitely worth the extra cost in my opinion.

 I like to use a dedicated pair of kitchen scissors to help me cut the chicken into cubes.
 It makes prepping way faster, as I am better with scissors than with sharp knives!
-Just make sure to clean them thoroughly after using them on raw meat.
+Just make sure to clean the scissors thoroughly after using them on raw meat.
 I use THESE from Kitchen-Aid (around $11) but anything similar will do the trick!

-I also do a little taste-testing (if I am home) while this is cooking.
-We like things spicy in our house, so I will occasionally add a little more hot sauce or cayenne pepper during the last step after I stir in the shrimp.
+I’m also guilty of doing a little taste-testing (if I’m home) while it’s cooking.
+We like things spicy in our house, so I occasionally add a little more hot sauce or cayenne pepper during the last step after I stir in the shrimp.

 If you try this recipe, I’d love to know your thoughts!
 I hope you enjoy it as much as our family does!
 Do you make crock pot recipes in the winter?
 What are some of your favorite slow cooker meals to make?
 Please share below!